-POF-USA firearms are designed so that the bolt will remain open after the last shot has been fired, provided there is a magazine in the firearm.
+POF-USA firearms are designed so that the bolt will remain open after the last shot has been fired, provided there is a correctly functioning magazine in the firearm.
 When the magazine is empty, the magazine follower engages the bolt catch, which retains the bolt carrier group (BCG), in the rearward position.

 WARNING: The bolt catch is NOT a safety device.
 It should not be used to hold back the bolt when there are cartridges in the magazine.
-A slight jar to the butt end of the firearm can cause the bolt catch to disengage and to feed a cartridge into the chamber.
+A slight jar to the butt end of the firearm can cause the bolt catch to disengage allowing the BCG to go forward and feed a cartridge into the chamber.

-The bolt catch should be used to hold the bolt in its rearward position only when the chamber is empty and an empty magazine is in place.
+The bolt catch should be used to hold the bolt in its rearward position only when the chamber is empty, and an empty magazine is in place.
 The bolt catch is there for convenience when changing magazines.

-To hold the carrier open:
+To hold the bolt carrier group (BCG) open:

 - 1. Put safety on "SAFE". - 2.
-Pull the charging handle all the way to the rear. - 3.
-Depress the bottom part of the bolt catch plunger and allow the bolt carrier to move forward until it stops.
-(See Figure 3) - 4.
-You can also engage the bolt catch by pushing upward on the "button" inside the trigger guard.
-(See Figure 4)
+Pull the charging handle all the way to the rear.

+3. Depress the bottom part of the bolt catch and allow the bolt carrier to move forward until it stops.
+(See Figure 3) Or press up on the bolt latch located in the center of the trigger guard while pulling back on the charging handle, then allowing the BCG to move forward onto the catch. (see Figure 4)